bredele/cement/Readme.md

 ### .scan(node)

-  Apply bindings on a given dom node
+  Apply substitutions and plugins on a given dom node

   ```js
   cement()